Bhargava Integer Cubes and Weyl Group Multiple Dirichlet Series: Introduction

 The seminal work of Bhargava \cite{bhargava} generalizing Gauss's composition law on binary quadratic forms starts with investigating the rich structure of integer orbits of $2 \times 2 \times 2$-cubes acted on by $\SL_2(\bZ) \times \SL_2(\bZ)\times \SL_2(\bZ)$, which refers to the $D_4$ case among the list of classification of PVS given in Sato-Kimura \cite{satokimura}.
 Bhargava shows that the set of projective integer orbits with given discriminant has a group structure and it is isomorphic to the square product of narrow class group of the quadratic order with that discriminant.

 We begin with some definitions.
-Let $G_{\bC}$ be a connected complex Lie group, usually we assume that $G_{\bC}$ is the complexification of a real Lie group $G_{\bR}$.
-A PVS $(G_{\bC}, V_{\bC})$ is a complex finite dimensional vector space $V_{\bC}$ together with a holomorphic representation of $G_{\bC}$ such that $G_{\bC}$ has an open orbit in $V_{\bC}$.
-One of the important properties is that if $V_{\bC}$ is a PVS for $G_{\bC}$ then there is just one open orbit, and that orbit is dense (see \cite[Chapter X]{knapp}).
-Let $P$ be a complex polynomial function on $V_{\bC}$.
-We call it a relative invariant polynomial if $P(g v) = \chi(g) P(v)$ for some rational character $\chi$ of $G_{\bC}$ and all $g \in G_{\bC}$, $v\in V_{\bC}$.
+Let $G$ be a connected complex Lie group, usually $G$ is a complexification of a real Lie group.
+A prehomogeneous vector space (PVS) $V$ of $G$, denoted by $(G, V)$, is a complex finite dimensional vector space $V$ together with a holomorphic representation of $G$, such that $G$ has an open dense orbit in $V$.
+Let $P$ be a complex polynomial function on $V$.
+We call it a relative invariant of $G$ if $P(g v) =\chi(g) P(v)$ for some rational character $\chi$ of $G$.
 We say the PVS has $n$ relative invariants if $n$ algebraically independent relative invariant polynomials generate the invariant ring.
-We define the set of semi-stable points $V_{\bC}^{ss}$ to be the subset on which no relative invariant polynomial vanishes.
+We define the set of semi-stable points $V^{ss}$ to be the subset on which no relative invariant polynomial vanishes.

-Let $V_{\bZ} = \bZ^2 \otimes \bZ^2 \otimes \bZ^2$ and consider the action of $ B'_2(\bZ) \times B'_2(\bZ) \times \SL_2(\bZ)$, where $B'_2(\bZ)$ is the subgroup of lower-triangular matrices in $\SL_2(\bZ)$ with positive diagonal elements.
-We denote $A \in V_{\bZ}$ by $\left( \left( \right), \left( \right) \right)$ for simplicity.
-The complex group $ B'_2(\bC) \times B'_2(\bC) \times \GL_2(\bC)$ acting on $V_{\bC}$ is again a PVS and will have three relative invariants.
+Let $V(\bZ) = \bZ^2 \otimes \bZ^2 \otimes \bZ^2$ and consider the action of $ B_2(\bZ) \times B_2(\bZ) \times \SL_2(\bZ)$, where $B_2(\bZ)$ is the subgroup of lower-triangular matrices in $\SL_2(\bZ)$ with positive diagonal elements.
+We denote $A \in V(\bZ)$ by $\left( \left( \right), \left( \right) \right)$ for simplicity.
+The complex group $ B_2(\bC) \times B_2(\bC) \times \GL_2(\bC)$ acting on $V(\bC)$ is again a PVS and will have three relative invariants.
 They are $ m(A) = ad- bc, n(A)= ag - ce$ and the discriminant $D(A) =\mathrm{disc}(A)$.

 The primary object of study of PVS is the Shintani zeta function, see \cite{satoshintani} for the introduction and \cite{shintani} for the application to the average values of $h(d)$, the number of primitive inequivalent binary quadratic forms of discriminant $d$.
 The Shintani zeta function in three variables associated to the PVS of $2 \times 2 \times 2$-cubes is defined to be: